glapointe7/ShelterAnimalOutcomes/Analysis.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

 We can see that sterile animals are mostly adopted which confirms our hypothesis.
 Unknown or intact animals are mostly transferred.
 This makes sense with unknown ones since they may need to be transferred to the clinic to identify clearly their sex and if they are sterile or not.
-Note that animals that we do not know if they are sterile or not (Unknown) are not adopted.
+Note that animals that we do not have information on their sterility and sex are not adopted.
 Thus, knowing if the animal is sterile or not has influance on the outcomes.

 From this bar chart, we distinguish 3 groups: Unknown, Intact (not neutered or not spayed), Sterile (neutered or spayed).